 Q. What is a Campus Master Plan?

-Q. Why is Sheridan developing a new Campus Master Plan?
+Q. Why did Sheridan develop a new Campus Master Plan?

 A. Sheridan has seen extensive growth since its establishment in 1967.
 A new vision is needed to guide and manage future campus growth over the coming decades, and to pave the way for Sheridan to continue evolving as a competitive, innovative and creative learning environment.